jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Bees are many.
 That is different.
 Flower scent is stronger.
 That is different.
 Path is muddy.
 That is different.
 Keep on path.
 Trees are thick.
 That is different.
 Path will take us there.
 We must go.

-Air is so hot! says Tim.
+Air is so hot! says Male With Big Tusks.

 We can stop.
 Rub on trees.
 Fur falls off.
 This will help.
 Do like me.
 Fur falls off.
 This will help.
 Trees means no sun.
 That is good.
 Trees mean no wind.
 That is bad.
 We must go.

 We walk the path.
 The trees are many.

-STOP!
+Stop!
 Look for danger.
 Listen for danger.

 All look.
 All listen.

 I see no wolves.
-I see nothing, says Sarah.
+I see nothing, says Oldest Daughter.

 Wolves we see.
 We cannot see tigers.
 They are ghost.
 No huddle.
 It is hot.
 We must go.
 This path is good.
 We are close.
 We keep moving.